Mortgages

 3. Book time off work for moving day; and bear in mind you may need several days off for moving, cleaning & unpacking.

-4. Arrange childcare or any help you need in advance to help moving day run as smoothly as possible.
+4. Arrange childcare or any help you need in advance to ensure that moving day runs smoothly.

 5. Create a packing schedule and list the rooms to clear; this is especially important if you work full time and only have weekends to sort out, pack and clean.
 Source boxes in advance for packing your belongings.